Radiobox/web_request_readers/readme.md

 *Note 2*: Unexported fields are always ignored.

-1. Read in the value for the "request" struct tag.
+1. Use the value of the "request" struct tag.
-2. Read in the valuee for the "response" struct tag.
+2. Use the value of the "response" struct tag.
 We assume that if a value should be used as something in a response, it's *likely* that it should be the same in a request.
-If this is not the desired behavior, simply use the "request" tag in addition, since the "request" tag is preferred.
+If this is not the desired behavior, simply use the "request" tag to override the use of the "response" tag.
-3. Read the struct field's name and convert it to lower case.
+3. Convert the field's name to lower case and use that.

 *Example*: